Jkamin0/ETL-Project/docs/Final_Report.md

 The initial single-table approach evolved into a sophisticated dimensional model as the project progressed.
 This evolution demonstrated the value of flexible design patterns to accommodate changing requirements in a real work environment.

 **Visualization Integration:**
-The late addition of Metabase wasn't part of the original design (planed to use Grafana) but became essential for demonstrating the pipeline's value.
+The late addition of Metabase wasn't part of the original design (planed to use Grafana) but is essential for demonstrating the pipeline's value.
 This taught the importance of considering end-user needs throughout the development process.

 ---

 ## Conclusion

-I successfully delivered a production-ready ETL pipeline demonstrating mastery of modern data engineering principles and practices.
+I successfully delivered a production-ready ETL pipeline demonstrating the usage of modern data engineering principles and practices.
 The system extracts, transforms, and loads Steam gaming data while maintaining high standards for reliability and maintainability.

 The project's evolution from a simple API integration to a full data warehouse with business intelligence capabilities reflects a full implementation of the data engineering lifecycle.
 Key achievements include implementing robust API integration with error handling, designing and implementing a dimensional data model following industry best practices, building automated incremental loading with change detection, containerizing the entire solution for reproducible deployments, and integrating business intelligence capabilities for end-user value.

-Beyond technical accomplishments, this project provided valuable learning experiences in architectural planning and iterative development The challenges encountered provided opportunities to develop critical problem-solving skills essential for professional data engineering work.
+Beyond technical accomplishments, this project provided valuable learning experiences in architectural planning and iterative development The challenges encountered provided opportunities to develop problem-solving skills essential for professional data engineering work.

 The final system represents a solid foundation for gaming industry analytics, supporting various analytical use cases from trend analysis to market research.
 The modular architecture and comprehensive documentation ensure the system allows future extensions and maintenance.